Optimal control under uncertainty: Application to the issue of CAT bonds: Introduction

 In this paper, the natural disasters will be represented by a random Poisson measure\footnote{The activity of the random Poisson measure will be finite, by construction} and two parameters are unknown: the distribution of the severity of the natural disasters and the intensity of their arrivals.
 As in \cite{baradel2016optimal}, we allow the agent to issue new CAT bonds at any time, the actions are discrete but chosen in a continuous time framework.

 To the best of our knowledge, the study of such a general problem with an application to the CAT bonds seems to be new in the literature, even in the case where all parameters are known.
 From a mathematical point of view, the main difficulty comes from the fact that the conditional distribution on the unknown parameters evolves continuously and jumps at the occurrence times of a catastrophic event.
 In \cite{baradel2016optimal}, it was only evolving when an action was taken on the system.
 For tractability, we assume that the associated process remains in a finite-dimensional space which can be linked smoothly to a subset of $\mathbb{R}^{d}$ for some $d \geq 1$.
+Moreover, in \cite{baradel2016optimal}, only one action could be running at the same time.
+In this paper, we will deal with CAT bonds that are active simultaneously.
+This leads to specific boundary conditions on the characterization of the value function.

 Although the model presented below has been designed for the particular case of CAT bonds, it is quite general from a mathematical view-point and can be applied to all cases where the agent faces a random Poisson measure and can issue contracts from which he pays a premium and receives a specific payoff depending on some event.